Florida literature: 21st century

-Organizations
+Literary Organizations

 The Florida Publishers Group formed in 1983.
 The Florida Center for the Book was established in 1984.
 The South Florida Writers Association formed in 1990, and the Florida Writers Association in 2001.

+Literary journals of Florida

+The Florida Review is a national literary journal published twice yearly by the University of Central Florida.
+First published in 1972, it has featured poetry, fiction, and nonfiction by writers including Margaret Atwood, Grace Paley, Lorrie Moore, and Tobias Wolff.
+Subtropics is a biannual literary magazine published by the University of Florida in Gainesville.
+Founded in 2006, it publishes literary fiction, essays, poetry, and translations, and has had work reprinted in Best American Poetry, The Best American Short Stories and the Pushcart Prize anthology.

 Awards and events

 The Key West Literary Seminar began in 1983, and the Miami Book Fair in 1984.
 The Florida Book Awards for "best Florida literature" began in 2006, administered by Florida State University Libraries; recent nonfiction awardees include Susan Cerulean, Jack E. Davis, Gilbert King, Henry Knight, William McKeen, and Margaret Ross Tolbert.